exo-explore/exo/exo/inference/torch/README.md

 ### 10/27/2024
 Still working on llama3 model but wanted to note that a better KVCache needs to be investigated.

+#### 11/17/2024
+Llama sharded model now working and next step is inference engine.
+Still testing on small llama 3.2 1B but will try larger models.

 ## Tech

 Tested on